8

 Ford Ranger

-Better still, because it’s a commercial vehicle, business owners can claim the VAT back.
-Before you rush to the phone, though, there’s fuel economy to consider – and the Ranger’s is pretty mediocre.
+Better still, because it's a commercial vehicle, business owners can claim the VAT back.
+Before take the plunge on a used example, though, it is worth considering the Ranger's fuel economy to consider – and it's pretty mediocre.

-Our testing suggests that the 3.2-litre diesel would typically return 28mpg, which is low enough to test your mental arithmetic.
-Here is where the more economical 2.2-litre diesel Rangers could be a wise option, if you can forego the performance of the larger engine.
+The 3.2-litre diesel could mange around 28mg, which was low enough to test your mental arithmetic.
+This means you might want to consider the more economical 2.2-litre diesel Rangers, as long as you're willing to forego the performance of the larger engine.

 The bottom line?
 If you’re comparing it with anything smaller or cheaper than, say, a Honda CR-V, the numbers probably won’t add up, and the higher your annual mileage, the less ‘probable’ that situation becomes.
 Assuming you pay for your own fuel, of course.

-A private buyer would definitely need a use for the Ranger’s huge towing and carrying capacity in order to make a case to own one – but plenty will.
+A used buyer would definitely need a use for the Ranger’s huge towing and carrying capacity in order to make a case to own one – but plenty will.

 VERDICT